There are many lawyers working within the government legal community.

 - BLD Foundation

 - Social Mobility Foundation

 Outside of the diversity summer scheme, we will not be offering any vacation placements during 2018.

 Salary & Benefits

 Salaries may differ between departments.
-As an example of what to expect, the first year salary for legal trainees in the GLD and HMRC is around £28,000.
+As an example of what to expect, the first year salary for legal trainees is around £28,000.
 In the second year this is around £32,000.

 Departments will also pay LPC or BPTC fees in full, if you have not started the course.
 If you have already started the course, most departments will make a proportional payment based on the time remaining.
-Unfortunately, the GLS cannot reimburse you if you have already successfully completed your LPC or BPTC.
+Unfortunately, departments cannot reimburse you if you have already successfully completed your LPC or BPTC.